Kahina-Mac/lab-two-2019/README.md

 ![serial communication](https://cdn.sparkfun.com/assets/2/5/c/4/5/50e1ce8bce395fb62b000000.png)

-### Practic 2:
+### Practice 2:
-- Develop an arduino program which can read a byte from serial  and adjust the passive buzzer frequency with that.
-Write a response that your buzzer frequency changed to the read value. (`lab/2/report/2/code1.ino`).
+- Develop an arduino program which can read a byte from serial  and adjust the passive buzzer frequency with it.
+Write, in response, that your buzzer's frequency has changed to the read value. (`lab/2/report/2/code1.ino`).
 - Connect your Arduino board to computer.
 Open a serial communication software (You can use built in serial monitor in Arduino IDE by pressing `ctrl`+`shift`+`M` or any other softwares like [Putty](https://www.putty.org/)) and send a value to your board!
 - Connect the LDR to arduino [more info](https://maker.pro/arduino/tutorial/how-to-use-an-ldr-sensor-with-arduino) (`lab/2/report/2/code2.ino`).
 Then send the value to computer with serial and plot it.
-Hint: only send sensor value without any other string and follow the steps:
+Hint: only send sensor value without any other string.
-  - `pip install serial`
+The code to plot the incoming values is available [here](plot.py).
+It is written in `Python` and uses `pyserial` and `matplotlib` libraries.
+You, thus, have to install these two libraries by following these steps:
   - `pip install pyserial`
-  - The code for ploting exist in:[here](plot.py)
+  - `pip install matplotlib`

 - Please don't forget to put your plot in (`lab/2/report/2/plot.png`).
+You can modify the code to improve the way the values are plotted.
 - Create a Fritzing sketch contains both and export it on(`lab/2/report/2/sketch.png`).
 - Write a short report on (lab/2/report/2/README.md).
-It should contains photos.
+It should contains pictures of your wiring.